ParthKadiya/Zero_Trust_Readiness_Index_Group-2_CSM/docs/01_Weight_Calculation.md

 # Weight Calculation for Zero Trust Readiness Index (ZTRI)

 ## Objective
-The goal of this section is to calculate the **normalized weights** for each of the eight Zero Trust dimensions based on their frequency across 10 reviewed research papers.
-These weights represent the **relative importance** of each dimension in determining overall Zero Trust readiness.
+The goal of this file is to calculate the **normalized weights** for each of the eight Zero Trust dimensions based on their frequency across 10 reviewed research papers.
+These weights shows the **relative importance** of each dimension in calculating overall Zero Trust readiness.

 ---

 ## Step 1: Frequency Data Collection
 A total of **10 Zero Trust–related research papers** were reviewed using the Systematic Literature Review (SLR) approach.
-Each paper was analyzed for the occurrence of eight common Zero Trust dimensions.
+Each paper was analyzed for the eight common Zero Trust dimensions.
-Only **Critical**, **High**, and **Medium** mentions were counted for frequency.
+Only **Critical**, **High**, and **Medium** mentions were counted as frequency.

 | Dimension | Frequency |
 |------------|------------|